megamsys/devcenter.megam.io/_posts/2016-05-09-how-to-launch-spring-webflow.md

 * You have an account on GitHub, which is a Git repository host.

-* You have to create a valid credential for accessing https://docs.megam.io/overview/tour/.
-[How to create an account with MegamVertice](http://devcenter.megam.io/2016/05/27/how-to-launch-ubuntu/)
+* You have to create a valid credential for accessing [https://docs.megam.io/overview/tour/.](https://docs.megam.io/overview/tour/)

 You have to install openssh-server for ssh access.